I tried automating AWS architecture diagram generation with the official Claude Code × draw.io Skill

 AWS Guidelines Added to SKILL.md

-Copy these to your own SKILL.md and customize as needed.
+You can copy this directly to your SKILL.md and customize as needed.

-Full AWS icon styling added to SKILL.md (click to expand)
+Full text of AWS icon styling added to SKILL.md:

 ## AWS icon styling (AWS 2026)